e6quisitory/wolf3d-reimpl-cpp/README.md

 The comments in the commits are full of detailed explanations on the implementation of parts of the engine, how I encountered and fixed bugs, etc. Worth looking at if you're building something like this yourself.

 ## Build Instructions
 The game engine is coded completely from scratch.
-The only dependancy this project has is the windowing and multimedia library, SDL2, to draw pixels onto the screen.
-Suffice to say, coding a windowing library from scratch is beyond my scope of knoweldge at the moment!
+The only dependancy this project has is the windowing and multimedia library, SDL2, to draw pixels onto the screen as well as to do the texture scaling on the GPU.
+Suffice to say, coding a multimedia library from scratch is beyond my scope of knoweldge at the moment!
+So I'm using SDL2.

 I'm doing this project on a 2020 M1 MacBook Air, and have installed SDL2 using Homebrew:
 ```